ytaiyo/xenopus/README.md

 **General information**

 I first made all of the tools in python, you can find them in the folder *python_files*.
-The code is much easier to read in those so I've kept them in.
+The code is much easier to read in those because they aren't embedded in an app so I've kept them in.

 I then made *shiny* web-apps in R. If you just want to use the tools, you can directly use them online: